webforj/webforj-docs/docs/components/lists/combo-box.md

 ## Slots

-Slots provide flexible options for improving the functionality of a `ComboBox`.
+Slots provide flexible options for improving the capability of a `ComboBox`.
 You can have icons, labels, loading spinners, clear/reset capability, avatar/profile pictures, and other beneficial components nested within a `ComboBox` to further clarify intended meaning to users.
 The `ComboBox` has two slots: the `prefix` and `suffix` slots.
 Use the `setPrefixComponent()` and `setSuffixComponent()` methods to insert various components before and after the options within a `ComboBox`.

 ```java